Reviews You Can Rely On

 Customization

 Unlike its competitors, the Studio Pro doesn't offer in-app EQ adjustments.
-However, connecting them to your iPad, iPhone, or Mac with the USB-C cable lets you toggle between three EQ-Optimized Sound Profiles.
+However, connecting them to your iPad, iPhone, or Mac with the USB-C cable allows you to toggle between three EQ-optimized sound profiles.
 The Signature profile is balanced for music, the Entertainment profile is designed for movies and games, and the Conversation profile optimizes voices for podcasts.
 It's a nice feature, but you may need a USB-C to Lightning adaptor to access it.
 Similarly, the Pro also supports USB-C Lossless Audio for improved audio quality when in wired mode, but you'll need access to lossless audio content (and potentially an adaptor for Apple) to enjoy it.

 Connectivity

-The Beats have a unique dual ecosystem chipset that grants access to Apple One-Touch Pairing and Google Fast Pair, saving time and frustration when connecting your device.
-The connection was reliable, never skipping a beat in our testing that included multiple users and devices.
+The Beats have a unique dual ecosystem chipset that grants access to Apple One-Touch Pairing and Google Fast Pair, saving time and frustration when connecting.
+The connection was reliable, even with multiple users and devices.

 Unlike nearly all of the headphones in our lineup that support Class 2 Bluetooth, the Beats supports Class 1 Bluetooth, which promises a longer range and more stable connection.
 Our measured range was 116 feet, which is below average, but the connection was stable.